Grand Som from la Coche

 Follow the forestry track uphill into the woods.
 There's a junction after 20 minutes or so - keep right.
 The path is accompanied by occasional red and yellow way-markings.
 After a further 30 minutes, the way divides, with an overgrown track off to the right, and our path off to the left.

-The path now zig-zags its way up to the col du Frenay.
-This path is not always in that good a condition, as the gully that leads to the col has been used as a forestry slide, half-destroying the path as it zig-zags its way across it.
+The path now zig zags its way up to the col du Frenay.
+This path is not always in that good a condition, as the gully that leads to the col has been used as a forestry slide, half-destroying the path as it crosses it.
 Some people have been tempted to follow the steep slide, but this is unsatisfactory, and it is worth persevering with the path.
 This is one place which is in need of some urgent path renovation by the Regional Park authorities.

 Just before you reach the ridge, you meet a T-junction.
 The path to the left is the one that seems to have been de-emphasised by the Regional Park, and descends towards the monastery.
 It is currently difficult to find from below, but it is worth noting as a descent route if exploring the hill from La Correrie